wooiseong/KSH-project/README.md

 ## Bugs/Future plans
 1. After users log in, the navigation bar default logo should change to users's uploaded profile picture.
 When the page is refresh, it takes 1-2 seconds to execute the change.
 The desired effect should be: once users log in, the logo should be replaced and the users' profile pictures are displayed directly.

 2. If users cancel the previews many times, the requests with cancelled previews are still sent to the server.
-I think I do not clear the temporary storage of the previews when FileReader.onload is executed, or I do not terminate this asynchronous operation. <br><br>To temporary solve this problem, the page is refresh if users cancel a preview.
+I think I do not clear the temporary storage of the previews when FileReader.onload is executed, or I do not terminate this asynchronous operation.
+To temporary solve this problem, the page is refresh if users cancel a preview.

 ## Installation
 Please follow the instructions to get a copy of this project.